miccaianon102/anon-repo-1/README.md

 Download the Precomputed .pt for train and val as well as the Trained Weights from: https://drive.google.com/file/d/19HFsuyFDtXVHr4QK9HRtf7SqiJz45SLr/view?usp=sharing

+NOTE: Full Dataset will be released upon acceptance.

 Place the precomputed .pt files in \data and place the "weights" folder in the main directory.
 ---